Agent Skills: test

 Use the tester subagent to run tests locally and analyze the summary report.

-IMPORTANT: Do not start implementing.
+IMPORTANT: Stop at reporting results — do not start implementing.
 IMPORTANT: Analyze the skills catalog and activate the skills that are needed for the task during the process.

 Workflow Recommendation